OgelGames/Simple/README.md

-# Simple - a game by OgelGames
+# Simple - by OgelGames

 **What's included:**